lyokha/nginx-combined-upstreams-module/README.md

 }
 ```

-In this configuration the first client request will choose backend server
+In this configuration, the first client request will choose backend server
 randomly, the chosen server will set cookie *rt* to a predefined value (*1* or
-*2*) and all further requests from this client will be proxied to the chosen
+*2*), and all further requests from this client will be proxied to the chosen
 server automatically until it goes down.
-Say it was *server1*, then when it goes
+Say, it was *server1*, then when it
-down the cookie *rt* on the client side will still be *1*.
+goes down, the cookie *rt* on the client side will still be *1*.
 Directive
 *proxy_pass* will route the next client request to a singlet upstream *uhost1*
 where *server1* is declared active and *server2* is backed up.
 As soon as
-*server1* is not reachable any longer nginx will route the request to *server2*
+*server1* is not reachable any longer, Nginx will route the request to *server2*
 which will rewrite the cookie *rt* and all further client requests will be
 proxied to *server2* until it goes down.